EshanJayasundara/OpenTwinDocumentation/README.md

 ```
 change `name-of-the-profile` field as you need but keep it remember for later steps.

-### Create a namespace in kubernetes
+### Create a namespace in Kubernetes
 ```
 kubectl create namespace <your-own-name-space>
 ```
-replace `your-own-name-space` with as you wish but keep it remember for future use.
+replace `your-own-name-space` with as you wish but keep it remembered for future use.

-### Add helm repocitory into the charts
+### Add helm repository into the charts
 ```
 helm repo add ertis https://ertis-research.github.io/Helm-charts/
 ```